Samayanta/katmandushop/RAILWAY_DEPLOYMENT.md

 1. Create a new project in Railway
 2. Connect your GitHub repository to Railway
+3. Make sure you have Node.js v18 or later installed locally
-3. Set up the following environment variables in Railway:
+4. Set up the following environment variables in Railway:

 ### Required Environment Variables